 Bence’s career in the Silicon Valley began in 1995 when he took a position as senior manager of international strategic sourcing at Intel.
 He remained there until 2000, when he became the director of global alliances at Nortel Networks.
 In 2004, Bence took a position as the operational sustainability lead at PayPal, remaining in that role until 2008.
 He then served as the director of strategic sourcing at eBay from 2008 to 2013.

-Darren Orzechowski is Senior Director, Marketing for Managed Products at Red Hat, where he leads marketing for Red Hat’s cloud management portfolio, including Ansible, CloudForms, Insights and Satellite.
+Darren Orzechowski is Senior Director, Marketing for Managed Products at Red Hat, where he leads marketing for Red Hat’s hybrid cloud management portfolio, including Ansible automation and a suite of products and SaaS-enabled services for managing Red Hat Enterprise Linux and OpenShift.

 Prior to Red Hat, he was the Senior Director of Product and Technical Marketing for VMware’s vRealize Cloud Management Suite.
 In this role, he was responsible for managing the global go-to-market for VMware’s Intelligent Operations solution.
 Darren’s experience in the cloud management market spans both startups and large companies, including roles in product marketing/management, marketing communications and demand generation.